In Q4 2022, 28% of home transactions were all-cash.

 You may be wondering what a cash offer is and how exactly it works.
 How do iBuyers make cash offers so convenient?

-The iBuyer process uses artificial intelligence (AI) to determine the value of your home.
+The iBuyer process uses technology to determine the value of your home.
 The iBuyer then uses algorithms to determine a valuation model (AVM) and provides you with an all-cash offer.
 The iBuyer then performs any necessary upgrades or repairs to the home and re-sells it.

 Sound too good to be true?
 Read on to learn all you need to know about this new process so you can sell your home quickly and easily.

 Discover your home’s worth online for free in minutes!

 What is a cash offer on a house?

 When you receive an “all cash” offer it is in phrasing only.
 Why?
 Because money laundering in real estate is a problem in the United States.